Smartenit/iot-workshop-smartenit/README.md

 ![](fig/radios.jpg?raw=true)

-In this workshop we are assuming you are using your PC, but you can use whatever you want!
+In this workshop we are assuming you are using your PC, but feel free to use what you would like!

 The coordinator is part of the Zigbee network, so our first challenge for you is to request the USB dongle MAC!

-You don't even know where to start?
+Don't know where to start?
 Identify the request you should use to read the coordinator MAC in our [Serapi document](docs/ZBPCID_API.pdf).

-You got this?
+Got it?
 Ok, now identify how to execute that request using the python library to get the Zigbee MAC of the coordinator.
 [Use the Python SDK documentation](serapi/README.md)

 ## Reading the short address for the given device
-Most of the requests to devices in the Zigbee network requires the short address identifier which identifies each device in the network with its MAC.
+Most of the requests to devices in the Zigbee network require the short address identifier which identifies each device in the network with its MAC.
 You already have a basic Zigbee network, don't you?
 So let's get the short address of the device in your network!

 *Tip:* Look at the device and get its MAC Address.

 *Tip:* Unpowered devices are unreachable, getting their short address is not possible.

-*Tip:* You do not have a Zigbee network yet?
-Let's try an open join request!
+*Tip:* Don't have a Zigbee network yet?
+Try an open join request!

 ## Sending a Cluster Command to the given device
 Once you know the short address of your device, let's implement a simple interface where you can send ON and OFF commands to the device!